PaperPrototype/Intro-Voxel-Terrain-in-Unity/Week 0 - Intro/Lecture/english.md

 # Making a voxel in Unity
 Voxel terrains are made of the surface of thousands of small voxels (voxel means 3D pixel).
-If we were to make a terrain out of voxels and then slice it, it would look like this
+If we were to make a terrain out of straight up voxels and then slice it, it would look like this

 ![2D voxel terrain unoptimized]()